 How to Take a Penalty

-The correct practice of the techniques will create the perfect penalty – not sure a 100% rate is possible.
-Once a penalty is missed the layer should ask himself why he missed.
+The correct practice of the techniques will create the perfect penalty – not sure a 100% rate is ever possible.
+Once a penalty is missed the player should ask himself why he missed and what was wrong, the choice of target, the strike, the position of the non-kicking foot or the disguise.

-In our chairman’s opinion quite, a lot is not taken into account so this is more of an analysis and observation of various successful penalties at professional level and may not be by someone who actually may have taken numerous penalties.
+In our opinion quite, a lot is not taken into account so this is more of an analysis and observation of various successful penalties at a professional level and may not be by someone who actually has taken numerous penalties.

-The perfect penalty in our chairman’s opinion should see the football hit the side net 50mm behind the upright at ground level – and for him it would be less than 0.4m rather than 0.7m.)
+The perfect penalty in our opinion should see the football hit the side net 50mm behind the upright at ground level – and closer to the post 0.4m rather than 0.7m.

 * This is more of a “placement” type penalty rather than powerful and needs to reach a speed of between 45-55mph.

-Speed is important with accuracy however if the goalkeeper is driving the wrong way which is an important part of the perfect penalty – the speed of the strike is not as important)
+Speed is important with accuracy however if the goalkeeper is driving the wrong way which is an important part of the perfect penalty – the speed of the strike is not quite as important

 * The penalty taker routinely approaches this with five steps, although the angle of approach to the ball may be greater, reaching up to 45¢ª.

-The approach is very important part of penalty taking and needs to be identical each time if in any way the goalkeeper is to be deceived.
+The approach is a very important part of penalty taking and needs to be identical each time if in any way the goalkeeper is to be deceived.
+Elaborate run-ups are difficult to replicate and are not recommended.

 * “Body Deception” – this requires a player to approach the ball as if to hit into one corner but direct it into the other and to place his support (non-kicking foot) slightly further forward (by a couple of inches) than when placing football into the left-hand corner.
 A perfect example of this was Carlos Tevez’s penalty during this season’s Wigan v Manchester City game – it is almost impossible to tell where the penalty is going until ball contact.

-This comment shows how long ago this was written as Wigan were in the Premier League – The non-kicking foot is extremely important and is the reason why players shoot wide.
+This was written by Professor Tim Cable some time ago when Wigan was in the Premier League. – The non-kicking foot is extremely important and is the reason why players shoot wide.
 It also is the reason for the most common miss seen every week at all levels.
 It is nothing to do with deception as it is impossible to see by the goalkeeper at the time of the strike.
 It is body shape, the body position, the body angle and the palms of the hands that send the keepers the wrong way.
-Eyes in the opposite corner does not send keepers diving the wrong way.
+Eyes in the opposite corner do not send keepers diving the wrong way.
+With regard to the non-kicking foot the further back, it is placed on an instep strike the wider the ball will go and the opposite applies to a side-footed strike.

 * To turn this penalty into an unstoppable one, optimum deception is required.